Timeline of events since George Floyd's arrest and murder

 April 11 — Daunte Wright, a 20-year-old Black man, is fatally shot by a white police officer during a traffic stop in suburban Brooklyn Center, sparking more protests.

-April 12 — Judge declines a request to sequester Chauvin jury immediately due to Wright ‘s death.
+April 12 — Judge declines a request to sequester Chauvin jury due to Wright ‘s death.

 April 15 — Testimony ends.